AuthorCarpentry/dois-citation-data/00-intro-dois.md

 ## Learning Objectives

-* Recognize the essential role of Digital Object Identifiers for the scholarly web
+* Recognize the essential role of Digital Object Identifiers (DOIs) for the scholarly web
 * List reasons to use DOIs
 * Identify components of a DOI
-* Apply basic curl commands to test and resolve DOIs for research objects
+* Apply basic UNIX curl commands to test and resolve DOIs for research objects
-* Explain how the DOI registration system is organized and what information it yields for authors
+* Explain how the DOI registration system is organized and what information it yields for authors.

 ---